The Ultimate Guide to Connecting Encompass with Microsoft Dynamics for Seamless Workflow

 Frequently Asked Questions

-Azure Logic Apps offers native Dynamics 365 connectors and handles webhook triggers from Encompass without custom code.
+The most operationally sustainable option is a managed integration spine like MortgageExchange, where the partner runs the connector, handles version changes, and keeps the OAuth refresh and retry logic working as part of the managed offering.
+For build-it-yourself approaches, Azure Logic Apps offers native Dynamics 365 connectors and handles webhook triggers from Encompass without custom code.
 KingswaySoft provides pre-built Encompass connectors for SSIS-based data flows.
 Custom Azure Functions give full control for complex transformation logic.
-The right choice depends on your team's technical depth and the complexity of your field mapping requirements.
+The build-it-yourself choices put long-term operations on your team.
+The managed-spine choice puts it on the partner.

 Data transfers between Encompass and Dynamics use encrypted HTTPS connections with OAuth 2.0 authentication.
 Both systems enforce role-based access controls on borrower records.
-The integration inherits Encompass's compliance engine rules, meaning only authorized users see protected data in Dynamics.
+The integration inherits Encompass's compliance engine rules, so only authorized users see protected data in Dynamics.
 Audit logs track every data transfer for regulatory review under GLBA and state privacy laws.
+When the integration runs inside an ABT-managed Microsoft 365 tenant under the M365 Guardian operating model, the Microsoft Entra ID Conditional Access, Microsoft Purview audit, and Microsoft Defender controls add a second layer of evidence that examiners look for during a CFPB or state regulator review.

 Yes.
-Encompass webhooks push loan milestone events to your middleware within seconds.
+Encompass webhooks push loan milestone events to the integration layer within seconds.
 The middleware transforms and forwards that data to Dynamics through its API.
-Real-time sync requires properly configured webhook subscriptions in Encompass and a middleware layer with retry logic for handling temporary API failures on either side.
+Real-time sync requires properly configured webhook subscriptions in Encompass and an integration layer with retry logic for handling temporary API failures on either side.
+MortgageExchange is configured to retry on transient Dynamics failures, refresh OAuth tokens before they expire, and surface persistent sync failures to ABT's operations team before they show up as missed milestones in your CRM.

-A standard integration takes four to eight weeks from planning to production deployment.
+A standard build-it-yourself integration takes four to eight weeks from planning to production deployment.
 Simple field mapping with pre-built connectors lands on the shorter end.
 Complex transformations, custom business logic, and multi-environment testing push toward eight weeks.
 The field mapping and testing phases consume the most time.
 Rushing either phase leads to production data issues.
+A managed integration spine like MortgageExchange shortens the calendar because the connector, the OAuth flow, and the retry logic are already running.
+The work that remains is field mapping for your specific Encompass and Dynamics configurations and validation against your loan scenarios.